 If tightness increases in the monopsonistic labor market, wages will also rise.
 However, the first key difference to the competitive model is that the monopsonist raises wages by less when the marginal value product curve of the market (i.e., the labor demand curve in the competitive model) shifts rightward towards a new imperfectly competitive equilibrium.
 The reason is that, unlike firms in the competitive model, the monopsonist is not a wage taker who is bound to market forces.
 However, the monopsonist will still pay higher wages along the upward-sloping labor supply curve but will not fully meet the expansion in demand to avoid further wage increases.
-The second key difference is that higher tightness is supposed to improve worker's bargaining position and thus flattens the labor supply curve to the firm, which comes along with higher wages by reducing markdowns.
+However, the wage effect does not necessarily fall short of the wage effect in the competitive model.
+In particular, the second key difference is that higher tightness is supposed to improve worker's bargaining position and thus flattens the labor supply curve to the firm, which comes along with higher wages by reducing markdowns.

 \paragraph{Search and Matching.} The Diamond-Mortensen-Pissarides (DMP) model offers a more nuanced understanding of the labor market by incorporating labor market frictions from search and matching \citep{Mortensen1999, Pissarides2000}.
 These frictions impede the smooth clearing of the labor market, leading to a simultaneous coexistence of vacancies and unemployed individuals.